-California Penal Code 409.5 PC makes it a crime to engage in unauthorized entry into an emergency area.
-This is defined as entering and remaining in an area that law enforcement officers have closed because of a disaster such as a storm, fire, earthquake, or accident.
+Penal Code 409.5 PC is the Calfornia statute that prohibits the unauthorized entry into an emergency area.
+This means to enter and remain in an area that law enforcement officers have closed because of a disaster such as a storm, fire, earthquake, or accident.
 A violation is a misdemeanor punishable by up to 6 months in jail and a fine of up to $1000.00.

-Like Penal Code 402 PC sightseeing at an emergency,2 this law—set forth in Penal Code 409.5 PC—exists to help ensure that emergency personnel can do their jobs without interference.
+Like Penal Code 402 PC sightseeing at an emergency, this law—set forth in Penal Code 409.5 PC—exists to help ensure that emergency personnel can do their jobs without interference.
+1 2

 But this law is also ripe for abuse.
 Like Penal Code 409 PC failure to disperse, the crime of unauthorized entry into an emergency area is often charged against people who “ticked off” a law enforcement officer at a tense time—including people who themselves were the victims of police misconduct.